doityoo/Portfolio/projects/mastering-javascript.md

 ---
-title: Mastering JavaScript
+title: See you Letter Project
 excerpt: JavaScript is the most important programming language for web development.
 You probably don't know it well enough!
 image: mastering-js-thumb.png
-isFeatured: false
+isFeatured: true
 date: '2021-10-30'
 ---